Tyler Stephenson Preview, Player Props: Reds vs. Cardinals

-Tyler Stephenson -- with an on-base percentage of .184 in his past 10 games, 138 points lower than his season-long percentage -- will be in action for the Cincinnati Reds against the St. Louis Cardinals, with Drew Rom on the hill, on September 30 at 7:15 PM ET.
+Tyler Stephenson -- .158 average over his past 10 games -- will be in action for the Cincinnati Reds versus the St. Louis Cardinals, with Miles Mikolas on the mound, on October 1 at 3:15 PM ET.

-In his last game, he notched a home run while going 1-for-5 against the Cardinals.
+He had a one-hit showing in his last game (1-for-5) against the Cardinals.

 Sportsbook Promo Codes